 RE-021.
-We plan to initiate a Phase 2 clinical trial of RE-021 in patients with FSGS in 2013, with reduction in proteinuria as the primary endpoint.
+We plan to initiate a Phase 2 clinical trial of RE-021 in patients with FSGS in 2013, with reduction in proteinuria, which is an excess of serum proteins in the urine, as the primary endpoint.
 We expect it will take at least three years to complete development and obtain FDA approval of RE-021 for any indication, and we may never obtain such approval.
 Currently, we anticipate that we will need to expend approximately an additional \$5 to \$6 million in development costs over the next 12 months and at least an aggregate of approximately \$25 to \$35 million before we receive FDA approval for RE-021 for treatment of patients with FSGS.

 RE-024.
-We intend to develop RE-024 as a potential treatment for pantothenate kinase-associated neurodegeneration (PKAN).
+We intend to develop RE-024 as a potential treatment for pantothenate kinase-associated neurodegeneration (PKAN), a degenerative disease of the brain that primarily affects young children due to their inability to process phosphopantothenic acid.
 RE-024 is a preclinical investigational program.
 In vivo animal testing of these molecules is ongoing.
 In August 2013, we announced that we received positive survival results from interim preclinical tests for the treatment of PKAN.
 RE-024 is a replacement therapy for phosphopantothenate, the substrate that is missing in patients with PKAN.
 Tests were conducted on mice that were administered a PANK inhibitor to induce a PKAN-like phenotype.

 We expect to initiate a human study for RE-024 in the first quarter of 2014.
 We expect that it will take an additional five to seven years to complete development and obtain FDA approval of RE-024, if ever.
-Currently, we anticipate that we will need to expend approximately an additional \$3 to \$4 million in development costs over the next 12 months and at least an aggregate of approximately \$30 to \$50 million until we receive FDA approval for RE-024 should we choose to continue development.
+Currently, we anticipate that we will need to expend approximately an additional \$2 to \$3 million in development costs over the next 12 months and at least an aggregate of approximately \$30 to \$50 million until we receive FDA approval for RE-024 should we choose to continue development.

 RE-001.
 RE-001 is a recombinant, modified form of utrophin, a protein similar to the dystrophin protein that is missing in the muscles of DMD patients.
 RE-001 is a preclinical investigational program.
 Production scale-up the molecule is underway, and we expect that in vivo evaluation of clinical trial quality material may begin in 2013.
-Currently, we anticipate that we will need to expend approximately an additional \$3 million in development costs over the next 12 months.
+Currently, we anticipate that we will need to expend approximately an additional \$1 million] in development costs over the next 12 months.

-Results of Operations for the Three Month Period Ended June 30, 2013 compared to the Three Month Period Ended June 30, 2012
+Results of Operations for the Three Month Period Ended September 30, 2013 compared to the Three Month Period Ended September 30, 2012